-- 7.9.2.3 Grounds.
+7.9.2.3 Grounds.

 Legitimate reasons for an extension can be academic in nature (e.g., unexpected problems of research in a course) or non-academic (e.g., illness).
-In order to ensure as much uniformity and fairness as possible in the granting of extensions (or continuations of extensions), the relevant college Graduate Director must be reasonably certain that: - 1. the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness; - 2. the student would not be granted an unfair academic advantage over fellow students in the course;
+In order to ensure as much uniformity and fairness as possible in the granting of extensions (or continuations of extensions), the relevant college Graduate Director must be reasonably certain that:

+- 1. the reasons for the delay are both serious and substantiated: the student must provide a statement detailing the reasons, together with a physician's letter in the case of illness; - 2. the student would not be granted an unfair academic advantage over fellow students in the course;
-3. the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and

-4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.
+- 3. the student would not be placing in jeopardy the normal and satisfactory completion of new coursework; and - 4. the student does have a reasonable chance of completing outstanding requirements within the time to be allotted.

 7.9.2.4 Time Limits.

-If a college Graduate Director grants a petition for a first extension, she/he must specify an extension period, which is not to run beyond the TST deadline for grade submission following the original college deadline for the course.
-Thus, the TST deadlines for course extensions are as follows:
+If a college Graduate Director grants a petition for a first extension, she/he must specify an extension period, which is not to run beyond the following deadlines:

-Apr.
-20, 2018 Fall session (Y, H) courses Sept.
-07, 2018 Fall/Winter session (Y) and Winter ses Jan.
-03, 2019 Summer session courses and extended courses
+April 12, 2019 Fall session (Y, H) courses

+August 12, 2019 Fall/Winter session (Y) and Winter session

+December 13, 2019 Summer session courses